DiegoDZ/Thesis/README.md

-# Thesis - Nanoscale hydrodynamics near solids
+# Nanoscale hydrodynamics near solids

 This repository contains most of the work that I did throughout the four years I spent working in my Ph.D.